argoproj-labs/argocd-operator/docs/usage/enabling-disabling-argocd-core-components.md

-# Enabling/Disabling ArgoCD core components
+# Enabling/Disabling Core Components of ArgoCD

-The Operator manages all Argo CD workloads, such as API server, repository server, application controller, etc.
+The Operator oversees all Argo CD workloads, including the API server, repository server, application controller, and more.

-Right now, the following workloads are managed:
+Currently, the following workloads are managed:

 * argocd-server (API server and UI)
 * argocd-repo-server (Repository server)